ViewDeck/ViewDeck/README.md

 ## SizingExample

 This is a test program to test out sizing behavior.
 It presents a view with a viewdeck controller in, and a zoom button.
 The zoom button enlarges/shrinks the view.
 The view deck controller should resize along.

+## Special Thanks

+Very special thanks to the awesome [Samo Korosec](https://twitter.com/smoofles) for designing the beautiful logo for ViewDeck!
+He is a very great designer and a very funny colleague.
+If you need cool app design work done, check him out!

 ## Credits